 Pathways to those goals

-The absence of any one of these will diminish our sense of hope.
+The absence of any one of these diminishes our hope.

 Hope runs on imagination.
 As one researcher put it, if we can’t imagine it, we have no chance of achieving it.